gboehl/econpizza/README.rst

 Contains simple tools to simulate perfect foresight models.
 The method is similar to the one introduced in Boehl & Hommes (2021), where we use it to solve for chaotic asset price dynamics.

 The code is in alpha state and provided for reasons of collaboration, replicability and code sharing in the spirit of open science.
-You are very welcome to get in touch if you are interested working with the package.
+You are welcome to get in touch if you are interested working with the package.